 Martin Boleš has been university assistant at the Institute of Architecture Technology since 2019.
 He studied architecture in Bratislava, Lisbon, Graz, and Copenhagen.
 He currently works for various architectural practices in Switzerland, Germany, and Denmark, such as COBE and Herzog & de Meuron.
 In 2017, his work as a freelance architect secured his nomination for the Dušan Jurkovič architecture prize and led to his entry in the 2016/17 Slovakian architecture year book.

 Carlotta Bonura has been university assistant at the Institute of Spatial Design since 2020.
 She studied architecture at IUAV Venice and at Graz University of Technology.
 She was a member of the collective kleinraum. and of the editorial team at architecture magazine schauraum.
 She also worked at architectural practices Flores&Prats (Barcelona) and Saiko Architektur (Graz).
 Between 2017 and 2019, she worked as prop assistant for various productions at the theatre Schauspielhaus Graz.
 Since 2018, she has been a freelance set and costume designer, and, together with other artists, founded cultural association OAG Kulturverein which plays an active role in Graz’s cultural scene.
 She is participating in the Graz Year of Culture 2020 with the project Grazotopia.

 Stephan Brugger has been university assistant at the Institute of Architecture Technology since 2019 and holds the endowed chair for timber construction.
 He studied architecture at Graz University of Technology and, in 2010, received a KUWI scholarship at the Yildiz Technical University in Istanbul.
 Between 2012 and 2019, he worked as project manager at Dietger Wissounig Architekten.
 In 2019, he established the architectural practice NOW Architektur ZT together with Eva Maria Hierzer.

 Julian Brües has been university assistant at the Institute of Spatial Design since March 2020.
-After completing his architecture degree at Graz University of Technology and the Zurich University of Applied Sciences he worked at Lederer Ragnasdóttir Oei (Stuttgart), JOM Architekten, Furrer Jud Architekten (both in Zurich), and PPAG (Vienna).
+During and after completing his architecture degree at Graz University of Technology and the Zurich University of Applied Sciences he worked at Lederer Ragnasdóttir Oei (Stuttgart), JOM Architekten, Furrer Jud Architekten (both in Zurich), and PPAG (Vienna).